Sicilia (Roman province): Internal organisation

+Syracuse and Drepanum and at least four others had been conquered in war and thus they enjoyed neither rights nor privileges, although Syracuse became the capital of Sicily from 212 BC.
+Their land was taken by the Romans as an ager publicus, state land.

+Sullan Period

 At the end of Sulla's civil war, in 82 BC, the young general Pompey was sent to Sicily by the dictator, Sulla, to recover the island from the supporters of Marius and thereby secure the grain supply to Rome.
 Pompey crushed the opposition and, when the cities complained he responded with one of his most famous statements, reported by Plutarch as "why do you keep praising the laws before me when I am wearing a sword?"
 He expelled his enemies in Sicily, putting to death the consul Papirius Carbo.

 The government of the island in this period was controlled by a praetor, who was assisted by two quaestores (who focussed on financial matters), one based at Syracuse and one at Lilybaeum.
 Some communities continued to possess a popular assembly, but there was an increasing concentration of power in the hands of local elites.

 Praetorship of Gaius Verres

 From 73 to 71 BC, the praetor of the province was Gaius Verres who was denounced by the Sicilians for extortion, theft, and robbery and was prosecuted in Rome by Cicero whose speeches against him, known as the Verrines, still survive.
 Since these speeches are the main evidence for Verres' actions, it is hard to get an objective idea of the impact of his activities on Sicily.
 Cicero emphasised Verres' very harsh implementation of the grain tax (for his personal profit rather than that of the Republic) and the theft of artworks, including sacred votive offerings.
 Verres had expected the power of his friends and the deft manipulation of legal procedure to ensure his acquittal, but after Cicero's blisteringly effective first speech, he fled into exile.